 How Live Impact handles your briefing

-Live Impact never works based on a standard proposal.
+Live Impact never works with a one-size-fits-all approach.
 Every event starts with the briefing.
-We read it carefully, ask the questions that are missing, and use that as a foundation to develop a concept that suits your organization and target audience.
+We read it carefully and ask the questions that haven’t been asked.
+From there, we develop a concept that fits your organization and target audience.

 Don’t have a complete briefing yet?
 No problem.
 Just send us what you have.
 A few paragraphs explaining the background, an estimate of the budget, and a date.
 We’ll ask the questions that will help you move forward.
 A good conversation is also a great way to build a briefing.